Imperial-Opentrons-Users/Yeast_Transformation_OT/README.md

 # Yeast Transformation Protocol

+To carry out this high-throughput protocol, you will need the following:

 | Reagents (Volumes for one sample)  | Opentrons Equipment |
 |:-------------: | :-------------: |
 | 1M Lithium acetate (18 µl) | 2x 96-well plates  |